|How compiled||Based on third party data|

 (Accessibility is the ease with which users are able to access the data, also reflecting the format in which the data are available and the availability of supporting information.
 Clarity refers to the quality and sufficiency of the release details, illustrations and accompanying advice.)

-ONS's recommended format for accessible content is a combination of HTML web pages for narrative, charts and graphs, with data being provided in usable formats such as CSV and Excel.
-The ONS website also offers users the option to download the narrative in PDF format.
-In some instances other software may be used, or may be available on request.
-Available formats for content published on the ONS website but not produced by the ONS, or referenced on the ONS website but stored elsewhere, may vary.
-For further information please refer to the contact details at the beginning of this document.
+Our recommended format for accessible content is a combination of HTML web pages for narrative, charts and graphs, with data being provided in usable formats such as CSV and Excel.
+Our website also offers users the option to download the narrative in PDF format.
+In some instances, other software may be used, or may be available on request.
+Available formats for content published on our website but not produced by ONS, or referenced on our website but stored elsewhere, may vary.
+For further information, please refer to the contact details at the beginning of this report.

-As statistical disclosure control methods are applied to each component of the estimates, the standard outputs now include the most detailed (single year of age and sex) estimates at the local authority level and there is no requirement for Data Access agreements to use the estimates at any level of detail.
-Alternative presentations of the data - in response to an ad hoc query or a Freedom of Information request - are made available on the ONS website simultaneously with provision to the requester under the principle of equal access.
+As statistical disclosure control methods are applied to each component of the estimates, the standard outputs now include the most detailed (single year of age and sex) estimates at the local authority level and there is no requirement for data access agreements to use the estimates at any level of detail.
+Alternative presentations of the data – in response to an ad hoc query or a Freedom of Information request – are made available simultaneously with provision to the requester under the principle of equal access.

 In addition to a summary table, providing the main results on one page, detailed unformatted tables can be downloaded free of charge in Microsoft Excel format.
-These provide unrounded data which are published to promote further analysis for users.
+These provide unrounded data that are published to promote further analysis for users.
 A note provided with these detailed tables states that the estimates should not be taken to be accurate to the level of detail provided.
-An Analysis Tool (in Excel) is also published to help users easily manipulate the data.
+An analysis tool (in Excel) is also published to help users easily manipulate the data.

-Any additional enquires regarding the mid-year population estimates can be made via email firstname.lastname@example.org or telephone on 01329 444661.
+Any additional enquiries regarding the mid-year population estimates can be made via email at email@example.com or by telephone on +44(0)1329 444661.

-Advance notice of any forthcoming major changes in methodology will be announced on the ONS website.
+Advance notice of any forthcoming major changes in methodology will be announced.Back to table of contents